tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

    1. You do batch training
    1. You use a constant batch size
    1. Indices are sufficient to determine which samples to batch together
+   1. Multiprocessing is a better parallelization strategy than multithreading.

    None of these are necessarily true.